-Seven years on from the big move in 2011, and who’s smug now?
+A decade on from the big move in 2011, and who’s smug now?
 Clarkson is working for a tech start-up and MediaCityUK seems to be going from strength to strength.
 It’s expanding, and over the next decade will double in size geographically as TV companies are increasingly priced out of the London property market and media workers enjoy the benefits of working outside the capital.
-Forecasts suggest there will be an additional 1,700 creative industry jobs in Salford by 2034 – jobs for people like you.
+Forecasts suggested there would be an additional 1,700 creative industry jobs in Salford by 2034 – jobs for people like you.

 As well as drama powerhouses the BBC and ITV, Red Productions – the company behind such drama hits as Happy Valley and Queer as Folk – is based in Salford.
 Accompanying these major players, associated employers like casting companies and talent agents have also moved in.
 MediaCityUK has been credited with sparking a renaissance in dramas set in the north, made by northern talent – and things seem to be on the up.